ITHelpDec/CPP-Concurrency-in-Action/Chapter 09 - Advanced thread management/README.md

 # C++ Concurrency in Action (2nd Edition)

-## Highlights from Chapter 09 - Advanced thread management
+## Highlights from Chapter 09 - "Advanced thread management"

 ### ...work in progress